whatyouhide/vim-gotham/README.md

 > It's the colorscheme we set that defines us. *(Batman)*

 Gotham is a **very dark** vim colorscheme.
-As of now, it works on GUI vim (MacVim or gVim) and on iTerm 2, but more support is coming.
+It works on GUI vim (MacVim or gVim) and on terminal vim.
+For terminal vim, there's support for a lot of terminal emulators in the [gotham-contrib][gotham-contrib] repository.

 ![screenshot][screenshot]